open-uri-redirections/open_uri_redirections/README.md

 This gem applies a patch to OpenURI to optionally allow redirections from HTTP to HTTPS, or from HTTPS to HTTP.

+This is based on [this patch](http://bugs.ruby-lang.org/issues/859), and modified to allow redirections in both directions.

 Here is the problem it tries to solve:

     $ irb